 Review and Rating of ShadowGlen Golf Club in Manor Texas

-ShadowGlen was designed to make you think your way around the course and you'll need to manage dog legs, forced carries, elevation changes, ponds and creeks, berms and mounding, bunkers, and more.
-From the tips at 7174 yards ShadowGlen can be a monster - this is also somewhat true of playing the Bronze- so if you just want a fun and somewhat challenging round, be humble and move up to the next set of tee boxes.
+ShadowGlen was designed to make you think your way around the course and you'll need to manage dog legs, forced carries, elevation changes, ponds and creeks, berms and mounding, bunkers, challenging green complexes, sloping and contoured fairways, and more.
+From the tips at 7174 yards, ShadowGlen can be a monster - this is also somewhat true of playing the next tee box up - so if you just want a fun and somewhat challenging round, be humble and move up to one of the forward tee boxes.
 We got this advice in advance, so we played the White tee boxes, scored well, and had a very enjoyable and fun round.

 Some of the holes that we really liked included:

 The fairways on the front nine are rolling and heavily contoured while the back are flatter and a little tighter.
 The fairways range from tight to wide open where you can pull out the big dog and let-er-rip.
 Both fairways at ShadowGlen Golf Club are home to mounds, berms, ravines, creeks, big bunkers, water, and natural area hazards.
 The rough varied from thin and playable to a little thick.
 Miss the rough and you'll most likely be lost in dense trees and underbrush.
 Homes line only one fairway - otherwise, it's berms and trees!
 We played in February and the fairways were dormant, firm, and thin.

 The greens at ShadowGlen are huge and most have some significant combination of tiers, slope, and contour.
 Some are raised and most are guarded which puts a premium on your approach shot.
 They were in fair condition when we played in February and were running slow thanks to some recent rain.
 They were soft, held the ball well, and ran true.